JUDICIAL ADVISORY COMMITTEES - Guidelines for Judicial Advisory Committee Members

 Exceptionally, a Committee may initiate a re-assessment when it believes it has important new information which is contrary to the information on which that same Committee's previous assessment was made.
 Prior consultation with the Executive Director, Judicial Appointments is required.

-- The Chair allocates responsibility for the consultation of references among the Committee members.
-This allocation should also extend to the other persons named in the Personal History Form as additional sources of information.
+The Chair allocates responsibility for the consultation of references among the Committee members.
+This allocation should also extend to the other persons named in the Questionnaire for Judicial Appointments as additional sources of information.
 There are no fixed rules regarding the consultation of references, but the assignment of these consultations to each Committee member should be clear (see section on Consultations).
 Care must be taken by the Chair to ensure that, for each candidate, full and complete consultations are undertaken using sources from both inside and outside the application form.

-- Committees must be careful to only consult those partners or associates of the candidate for whom there is an authorization to consult provided by the candidate.
-This caution applies to any partners or associates whose names are provided anywhere in the Personal History Form.
+Committees must be careful to only consult those partners or associates of the candidate for whom there is an authorization to consult provided by the candidate.
+This caution applies to any partners or associates whose names are provided anywhere in the Questionnaire for Judicial Appointments.

 Report to Minister of Justice

 The Committee Report is used to transmit the Committee's assessment and commentary to the Minister of Justice.
 The assessment for all candidates is one of the following: “highly recommended”, “recommended”, or “unable to recommend” for appointment.
 For all candidates, the Report also includes a short synopsis supporting the Committee assessment or commentary.